 Brian Kemple | Executive Editor

 Brian Kemple received his Doctorate in Philosophy from the University of St. Thomas, TX in 2016.
-Since then, he has written two scholarly monographs (Ens Primum Cognitum in Thomas Aquinas and the Tradition, and The Intersection of Semiotics and Phenomenology: Peirce and Heidegger in Dialogue) as well as an Introduction to Philosophical Principles.
-He is the author of many articles, both scholarly and popular, and after teaching for several years at the college level, Dr. Kemple began his private philosophical practice, Continuum Philosophical Insight (cp-insight.com).
+Since then, he has written two scholarly monographs (Ens Primum Cognitum in Thomas Aquinas and the Tradition, and The Intersection of Semiotics and Phenomenology: Peirce and Heidegger in Dialogue) as well as an Introduction to Philosophical Principles and Linguistic Signification: A Classical and Semiotic Course in Grammar & Composition.
+He is the author of many articles, both scholarly and popular, and after teaching for several years at the college level, as well as privately consulting (cp-insight.com), Dr. Kemple founded the Lyceum Institute, where he currently serves as Executive Director.
 Dr. Kemple’s work focuses on theories of knowledge, semiotics, and metaphysics.

 John H. Boyer | Editor